sdzx-1/s3/README.md

 **Storage is just files.** `mybucket/folder/file.txt` is literally `./data/mybucket/folder/file.txt`.
 You can `ls` your buckets.
 You can `cp` files in.
 It just works.

 **Zig makes this easy.** No runtime, no GC, no hidden allocations, no surprise dependencies.
-The binary is just the code + syscalls.

 ## When to use this